 Housatonic's main cafeteria in Lafayette Hall overlooks the courtyard containing the sculpture garden.
 The grill offers sandwiches, snacks, and hot meals.
-An additional, smaller cafeteria is located in Beacon Hall BH-142.
+An additional, smaller cafeteria is located in Beacon Hall BH-142 (Temporarily occupied by the Werth Center).
 Cafeteria hours are subject to change.
 Check the cafeteria bulletin board for specific hours.
 Vending machines located in both buildings have sodas and snacks.
 The sculpture garden has picnic tables and is a pleasant place to eat when the weather permits.